-The DeKalb County Community Foundation is excited to announce a brand new series of videos designed to enhance the essential skills of youth throughout DeKalb County.
+In 2021, the DeKalb County Community Foundation launched a series of videos designed to enhance the essential skills of youth throughout DeKalb County.
 Essential skills are the social, personal, employment, and cultural skills needed for success in communication and relations.
 These soft skills complement hard skills, which are the technical skills required to perform a job.
 Local employers look for both of these skillsets in their employees.

 “I love that the videos are short and simple,” said Amy Horn, Kishwaukee Consortium Education (KEC) College & Career Readiness Coordinator.
 “Students will easily be able to relate to the content.
 I talk about life skills fairly often in class.
 These videos will provide great support and stress the importance to students.”

 The Essential Skills Video Series is a free, fun, and engaging resource for DeKalb County middle schools and high schools to use.
 The packaged series comes complete with five videos and includes resources for reflection, learning, and feedback.
 Four of the videos highlight various essential skills (soft skills).
 The fifth video captures a behind-the-scenes approach and shares valuable lessons learned.
 The series meets required teaching standards.

 KEC student Megan Thompson was a participant in the first class to use the series.
 “I liked all of the videos,” she said, “but the one that stuck with me the most focused on leadership and qualities that make a good leader.
 It highlighted the importance of taking charge but doing so responsibly and respectfully.
 Overall, the videos were good examples of how a leader can help resolve conflict.
 They showed me how I could take charge and step up to be a leader to others.”